chinamike65/hugo-tuolesi/content/book1/book1en.md

 The Prajna class should recite the "Diamond Sutra" a thousand times, recite the Prajna Shrine a thousand times, and recite the Manjusri True Name Sutra a thousand times.

-The above recitations can also be practiced together.
+The above recitations can also be practiced together in a group.

 The Prajna class should recite the Outline of the Three Ways.